-I have found the Professors at JWMI to be very high quality.
+I have found the Professors at Jack Welch Management Instute to be very high quality.
 They could be teaching anywhere.
 The materials are typically excellent.
-JWMI is using the same textbooks, case studies and readings that the best programs in the country are using.
+JWMI is using the same textbooks, case studies, and readings that the best programs in the country are using.
 The discussions and learning journal format, along with weekly video lessons, written lectures and numerous outside readings replicate the in-classroom experience very well.

-I am very happy with JWMI and I think you will be too if you want to learn badly enough to be self-motivated and hard working.
-Self-discipline is the hardest thing of all and JWMI forces you to do planning and shed any tendencies toward procrastination.
+I am pleased with JWMI, and I think you will be too if you want to learn badly enough to be self-motivated and hard working.
+Self-discipline is the most difficult thing of all and JWMI forces you plan and shed any tendencies toward procrastination.

 My advice is to work hard, learn, apply what you’ve learned, and know what you want to get out of the program (besides a degree) and you will do very well.